-As of March 2012, I have been appointed professor for enterprise social media and mobile business at Karlsruhe University of Applied Sciences, and I am now involved in bachelor and master courses for computer science and business information systems as well as applied research projects in the Institute for Learning and Innovation in Networks, such as the European FP7 IPs EmployID and Learning Layers.
+Since March 2012, I am working at Karlsruhe University of Applied Sciences, teaching and facilitating bachelor and master courses for computer science and business information systems on topics like knowledge management & social collaboration, chatbots, enterprise social media and user-centered design.
+I was also active in applied research projects in the Institute for Learning and Innovation in Networks, such as the European FP7 IPs EmployID (as Scientific Coordinator) and Learning Layers.

 After completing my studies in computer science at the University of Karlsruhe (Germany), I was working as a researcher at the FZI Research Center for Information Technologies in Karlsruhe.
 In CoastBase, a European integration project for building a warehouse for coastal data and information, I was responsible for coordinating the technical implementation.
 Within the project Learning in Process where I was leading the scientific activities, I have developed a competency-oriented methodology for supporting work-integrated learning on demand (for more information see professional-learning.eu) and a technical infrastructure for user context management and context-aware services.

 Afterward, I was technical coordinator the project Im Wissensnetz (In the Knowledge Web), which tried to develop the methodology into the direction of more informal learning processes in emerging domains and to incorporate social awareness.
 Furthermore, I was coordinating FZI’s activities in the EU project (eInclusion call) AGENT-DYSL aiming at an intelligent adaptive reading environment for dyslectic students.

 Since spring 2008, I have been scientific coordinator of the FP7 IP MATURE, which builds upon the the knowledge maturing model I have developed as a bridge between e-learning and knowledge management.
 This is now further developed in the Learning Layers project.
 And we are offering consulting in various forms to companies as part of the Knowledge Maturing Consulting Network.